conoroshea1996/Deadmau5-Website/README.md

 - GIT
 - GITHUB
 - Google Chrome developer tools
+- Cloud 9
 - Visual Studio Code
 - Javascript and JQuery ( for drop-down )

 ### Deployment

-This website was created using Visual Studio Code for development.Using Git as a form of version control and deploying to github when the majority of the site was complete.
+This website was developed in Cloud 9 but later down the line I switched to Visual Studio Code to speed up development.Using Git as a form of version control and deploying to github when the majority of the site was complete.
 The website deployed at :https://conoroshea1996.github.io/Deadmau5-Website/media.html